-This Office has been made aware of the above-referenced incident through information you provided to Mr. Jeff Lewellin of cur District 11 Field Office in Weslaco on March 12, 1990.
-The Texas Water Commission (TWC) is responsible for protecting state waters as well as public health and safety from impacts that may result when a well as public health and safety from impacts that may result when a release occurs from an underground storage tank system.
+This Office has been made aware of the above-referenced incident through information you provided to Mr. Jeff Lewellin of our District 11 Field Office in Weslaco on March 12, 1990.
+The Texas Water Commission (TWC) is responsible for protecting state waters as well as public health and safety from impacts that may result when a release occurs from an underground storage tank system.
 Title 31, Texas Administrative Code (TAC), Section 334.71-334.85 requires the owner or operator of an underground storage tank system to immediately abate any releases of a regulated substance and remove the resulting contamination.